Daruin99/e-commerce/README.md

 1. **User Registration and Email Verification**
     - Customers can register on the website and must verify their accounts to activate their accounts.
+    - Customers can't register if the email or phone number already exists in the system.
     - Before email verification, the customer account is deactivated.
 After verification, it becomes activated.
+    - Passwords must be strong, with a minimum of 8 characters, including at least one uppercase letter, one lowercase letter, one special character, and one number.

 2. **Account Suspension and Reactivation**
     - After three incorrect password attempts, a customer's account is locked.